 The ice cover and concentration algorithm theoretical basis document (ATBD) provides a detailed description of the physical basis and technical approach for the identification of ice cover and estimation of ice concentration and ice surface temperature (IST).
 These retrievals are over water surfaces, including ocean water and fresh water, under clear-sky conditions.
-This algorithm can be applied to but not limited to the Advanced Baseline Imager (ABI) on the Geostationary Operational Environmental Satellite R series (GOES-R) of National Oceanic and Atmospheric Administration (NOAA) geostationary meteorological satellites, and the Visible Infrared Imaging Radiometer Suite (VIIRS) onboard the Suomi National Polar Orbiting Partnership (S-NPP), and the Joint Polar Satellite System (JPSS).
+This algorithm can be applied to but not limited to the Advanced Baseline Imager (ABI) on the Geostationary Operational Environmental Satellite R series (GOES-R) of National Oceanic and Atmospheric Administration (NOAA) geostationary meteorological satellites, the Visible Infrared Imaging Radiometer Suite (VIIRS) onboard the Suomi National Polar Orbiting Partnership (S-NPP), and the Joint Polar Satellite System (JPSS)), and the METimage (also called Visible Infrared Imager or VII) to be integrated in the EUMETSAT Polar System-Second Generation (EPS-SG) or Metop SG.
 The water surfaces include inland lakes, rivers and oceans.
 No land ice applications are included.
 Output of this algorithm is available to other algorithms, which require knowledge of the ice information.
 The ice information is also important for planning commercial transportation, short-term weather forecasting, water management, and damage control.
 Long-term records of ice cover and concentration data are valuable for climate change studies.